shaysingh818/DTunes/README.md

 ## To Do

-1. Segmentation fault is happening every time program is executed
+1. Create and test update song endpoint

-8. Create a custom local endpoint library
+2. Create a custom local endpoint library
-	* Make somthing similar to web controllers without http
+	* Change all instance of ```struct Endpoint  *e``` to endpoint_t *e
+	* Implement custom argument patterns for endpoints
+	* Create a default endpoint
 	* Make it easy to test the endpoints
 	* Auto generate cli command for test endpoint functions
 	* Use a linked list to append endpoints to the system
 	* Migrate endpoint system to DTunes
 	* Migrate endpoints for syncing audio files
+	* Make the exec endpoints functions execute all functions with different numbers of parameters passed

-1. Create a view for youtube urls
+3. Create a view for youtube urls
 	* see all the current urls stored in db

-7. Create youtube url download backup process
+4. Create youtube url download backup process
 	* Go through all stored urls in the database
 	* Download each youtube url
 	* Eliminate duplicates
 	* Create a function to export urls to a csv or json file

-9. Create one to many entity relationship for Playlist -> Song
+5. Create one to many entity relationship for Playlist -> Song
 	* Be able to add song to an existing playlist in the database
 	* Create a table for adding multiple songs to ONE playlist
 	* View songs in playlist

-11. Create makefiles that can generate different binaries
+6. Create makefiles that can generate different binaries
 	* Create binaries that test individual componenets of the system
 	* Test song, playlist and endpoint library